mliew21396/remote-work/week-2/12-gps1-1/README.md

 ## Release 2: Create a Feature Branch

-Now the driver will create a feature branch called add-command-log.
+Now the driver will create a feature branch called `add-command-log`.
 To create a branch use this command:

   `$git checkout -b branch-name`